ODickson/RNA_seq_portfolio_project/README.md

 ## What research questions:
 1. Is there any differentially expressed genes or pathways between the responders and non responders?
-2. Is there any differentially expressed genes or pathways between before treatement and after treatment?
+2. Is there any differentially expressed genes or pathways between before treatement and after treatment for those that respond?
 3. Given 1. or 2.
 Can a ML classifier be created?

 ## RNA seq Workflow